ezra45/comp423-course-notes/docs/tutorials/rust-setup.md

 !!! note

-    Certain steps in this tutorial will be directly quoted from the [COMP 423 MkDocs tutorial page](https://comp423-25s.github.io/resources/MkDocs/tutorial/)
+    Certain steps in this tutorial will be quoted and/or paraphrased from the [COMP 423 MkDocs tutorial page](https://comp423-25s.github.io/resources/MkDocs/tutorial/)

 ==Hello and welcome!== This tutorial will teach you how to set up a basic Rust project in a development container.
 Just follow along with the steps, and enjoy the process!